BLOG

 Format of the AS91421 Exam and study checklist

 The video below gives a basic overview of the format and types of questions you can expect in the NCEA L3 Harmonic and Tonal Conventions exam.
 Scroll down for a study checklist you can use to start your exam prep.
-If you’re looking for a bit more help, try the AS 91421 Learning Programme.…
+For the complete NCEA Level 3 online course for AS 91421, check out the…

 Read More